 For QSE 2, $4.50 divided by 2 hours plus $2.75 = $5.00 per MW

-The MCPC would be $5.00 and QSE 2 would be selected because the 100 MW is closer to the exact need of ERCOT thus it optimizes the cost.
+The MCPC would be $5.00 and QSE 2 would be selected because the 100 MW is closer to the overall need of ERCOT.

 RMR and Insufficient Bids

-RMR units do not provide Replacement Reserve.
-If the RMR unit is needed for its intended purpose, local problems, it will be used by ERCOT and that use will be considered part of the resource plan.
-If there are insufficient bids, OOMC will be used.
+RMR units do not provide Replacement Reserve bids.
+If the RMR unit is needed for its intended purpose, resolving local problems, it will be used by ERCOT and that use will be considered part of the Resource Plan.
+If there are insufficient Replacement Reserve bids, OOMC will be used.

-The optimization model portion of this question can only be addressed by the POS vender.
+The optimization model is described in the MOS Market Analytical Function design document.

 Question 4